Weak Bruhat interval modules of the 0-Hecke algebra: Introduction

-where $\hautotheta := \autotheta \circ \autochi$ and $\hautoomega := \autophi \circ \autotheta \circ \autochi$.
+Here, $\sigma^{w_0}$ is the conjugation of $\sigma$ by $w_0$.
+Using these isomorphisms, we can also describe the twists for the compositions of $\autophi, \autotheta$, and $\autochi$.
 For the full list of (anti-)involution twists, see Table~\ref{tab: auto twist of BIM} and Table~\ref{tab: auto twist of F and P}.
-The twists of $\autophi,\hautotheta, \hautoomega$ are particularly interesting in that they are expressed as combinatorial operations on weak Bruhat intervals such as left multiplication by $w_0$, right multiplication by $w_0$, and conjugation by $w_0$.
-It would be of independent interest to investigate the relationship between combinatorial operations of weak Bruhat intervals and (anti-)automorphism twists.
 Next, we explain the patterns how the (anti-)involution twists act with respect to induction product and restriction.
 Let $M$, $N$, and $L$ be weak Bruhat interval modules of $H_m(0)$, $H_n(0)$, and $H_{m+n}(0)$ respectively.
 We see that

 and

 (Corollary~\ref{cor: automorhpism, induction, restriction}).